Add your products, deals & services

 Submit the form below in order to activate your Lviv realty free vendor account & add smart eCommerce features to your Lviv Realty Business listing.
 Let potential customers book your service & buy your products and offers online, Now!

 Important Note: The Vendor Name must be unique and determines the name used throughout the L’viv Realty store.
 If the name is taken, an error will be returned after submitting the form.
 Your vendor name will be displayed in the header of your products page (along side with your logo) & in your product page address (LvivRealty.com/vendor/VendorName/).
 Once a vendor has submitted the form, L’viv Realt staff gets an email notification that a vendor has applied and a user account is created for the vendor.
 A status/role of Pending Vendor is assigned until staff approves registration and applies a different role.
-There are two possible roles:Vendors can configure settings in the dashboard as they wish, by going to the Store Settings.
+There are two possible roles:- Vendor Admin – Has access to all settings.

 Vendors Settings fields, from the Vendor Admin dashboard: